-On Friday, September 10, 2021, the FCC released three documents providing guidance on paying 2021 Regulatory Fees.
-First, the FCC released a Regulatory Fees Fact Sheet explaining the 2021 Regulatory Fee calculations for Commercial Wireless Services.
-CMRS cellular licensees, CMRS mobile service licensees, and CMRS messaging licensees (“CMRS providers”) owe regulatory fees for each license held as of October 1, 2020, even if a license expired after October 1, 2020.
+First, the FCC released a Wireless Regulatory Fees Fact Sheet explaining the 2022 regulatory fee calculations for Commercial Wireless Services.
+CMRS cellular licensees, CMRS mobile service licensees, and CMRS messaging licensees (“CMRS providers”) owe regulatory fees for each license held as of October 1, 2021, even if a license expired after October 1, 2021.
 CMRS fees are assessed based on the number of telephone numbers, including non-geographic numbers, or subscriber counts.
 CMRS providers that filed a Number Resource Utilization Forecast report on FCC Form 502 were able to update subscriber counts.
-If a CMRS provider did not file a FCC Form 502, they should report their subscriber count or telephone number units as of December 31, 2020 for their 2021 regulatory fees.
-As a reminder, CMRS Cellular Radio and CMRS Mobile service fees will be calculated at $0.15 per telephone number/subscriber count and CMRS Messaging service fees will be calculated at $0.08 per subscriber count.
+If a CMRS provider did not file a FCC Form 502, they should report their subscriber count or telephone number units as of December 31, 2021 for their 2022 regulatory fees.
+As a reminder, CMRS Cellular Radio and CMRS Mobile service fees will be calculated at $0.14 per telephone number/subscriber count and CMRS Messaging service fees will be calculated at $0.08 per subscriber count.

 Waiver, reduction and deferral on financial hardship grounds